Learn Python with Talk Python's 270 hours of courses

 33:06 How do I call a few endpoints to do what I need to do?

-33:09 And I think in that case where it's like, it's not about your knowledge of Python.
+33:09 And I think in that case where it's not about your knowledge of Python, it really is about your knowledge of this other thing

 33:17 In those cases, it seems that it could be extremely helpful for someone to build apps very quickly

-33:27 - Yeah, that's kind of what I was thinking as well.
+33:27 MARK MANDEL: Yeah, that's kind of what I was thinking as well.

-33:36 but have you had a chance to try them out?
+33:35 But have you had a chance to try them out?

-33:39 No matter the level you're looking for, we have a course for you.
+33:37 No matter the level you're looking for, we have a course for you.

-33:42 Our Python for Absolute Beginners is like an introduction to Python, plus that first year computer science course
+33:41 Our Python for Absolute Beginners is like an introduction to Python plus that first year computer science course that you never took.

-33:48 Our data-driven web app courses build a full pypi.org clone along with you right on the screen.
+33:48 Our data-driven web app courses build a full PyPI.org clone along with you right on the screen.

-33:55 And we even have a few courses to dip your toe in with.
+33:54 And we even have a few courses to dip your toe in with.

 33:58 See what we have to offer at training.talkpython.fm or just click the link in your podcast player.

-34:09 What can I put in there?
+34:09 And what can I put in there?

-34:11 Can I use external packages?
+34:10 Can I use external packages?

-34:13 Can I call out on the network to talk to some API endpoints?
+34:12 Can I call out on the network to talk to some API endpoints?

 34:18 Can I spin up threads?

-34:19 What can I do?
+34:19 Like what can I do?

 34:21 How much Python can I do there?

-34:23 - Pretty much all of the above.
+34:23 MARK MANDEL: Pretty much all of the above.

-34:24 So I'll elaborate what I mean by that.
+34:24 MARK MANDEL: So I'll elaborate what I mean by that.

-34:26 So the standard way that you would connect to some of these services, these third-party services,
+34:26 So the standard way that you would connect to some of these services, these third party services, is you'll make like an HTTP request.

-34:36 So you can just like import requests, basically pip install requests, and then just do it over the standard Python,
+34:39 pip install requests and then just do it over the standard Python, basically Python package.

-34:45 Now, it is way more convenient when you use an SDK provided by one of these third parties.
+34:44 Now, it is way more convenient when you use an SDK provided by one of these third parties.

 34:58 So in DropBase, you can install anything that you can install via PyPI.